U.S. Small Business Administration.

 SBA expects that any new proposed rule to address the current structure of size standards will have significantly less impact on current small business eligibility than the March 19, 2004, proposal.
 However, any worthwhile changes will invariably have an adverse impact on a few small businesses.
 SBA seeks comments on approaches by which to grandfather small businesses that could be adversely impacted by a future restructuring.
-A related alternative may consist of a longer implementation date than the typical 30 day period to allow businesses to adjust to the new regulations.
+A related alternative may consist of a longer implementation date than the typical 30 Start Printed Page 70201day period to allow businesses to adjust to the new regulations.
 SBA realizes that it may be difficult to provide comments without a specific proposal.
 However, SBA seeks general ideas on the approaches and relevant factors it considers if a provision to maintain small business eligibility becomes necessary for a particular proposal.

 Impact of SBA size standards on the regulations of other Federal Agencies.
 An area of concern expressed by the comments pertained to SBA's analysis of the impact of the March 19, 2004, proposed changes.
 Under the Regulatory Flexibility Act (5 U.S.C.
 601-612), Federal agencies must assess whether their regulatory changes will significantly impact a substantial number of small entities.
 In reviewing these comments, SBA believes it has sufficient information by which to fully analyze most of the concerns raised by these comments.